- Publication 530 - Introductory Material

 Most home buyers take out a mortgage (loan) to buy their home.
 They then make monthly payments to either the mortgage holder or someone collecting the payments for the mortgage holder.

 Usually, you can deduct the entire part of your payment that is for mortgage interest, if you itemize your deductions on Schedule A (Form 1040).
-However, your deduction may be limited if:
+However, your deduction may be limited.
+See Limits on home mortgage interest for more information.

-To be deductible, the interest you pay must be on a loan secured by your main home or a second home.
-The loan can be a first or second mortgage, a home improvement loan, or a home equity loan.
+To be deductible, the interest you pay must be on a loan secured by your main home or a second home, regardless of how the loan is labeled.
+The loan can be a first or second mortgage, a home improvement loan, a home equity loan, or a refinanced mortgage.

 One item that normally appears on a settlement or closing statement is home mortgage interest.